Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

-\begin{proof} Consider a subdrawing $D'$ of $D$ formed by the edges $e,f,w_aw_c$ and $w_bw_c$; see Figure~\ref{obr_4_ind_2_00bigon}.
+\begin{proof} Let $B$ be a $00$-bigon between $e$ and $f$ in $D$.
+Then there is a vertex $w_i$ inside $B$.
+Consider a subdrawing $D'$ of $D$ formed by the edges $e,f,w_aw_c$ and $w_bw_c$; see Figure~\ref{obr_4_ind_2_00bigon}.
 Since adjacent edges do not cross in $D$, the only crossings in $D'$ are those between $e$ and $f$.
 In particular, the triangle $w_aw_bw_c$ is a simple closed curve; call it $\gamma_{abc}$.
 Since $w_i\in R_0(e)$, $w_d$ is outside $R_0(e)$, and the edge $f$ crosses the curve $\gamma_{abc}$ only on $e$, it follows that $w_i$ and $w_d$ are on opposite sides of $\gamma_{abc}$.
-In particular, the edge $w_iw_d$ has to cross some edge of the triangle $w_aw_bw_c$ an odd number of times.
-By symmetry, in the subgraph induced by $Q$, every edge adjacent to $w_i$ crosses some other edge an odd number of times.
-This is in contradiction with Observation~\ref{obs_no4odd}. \end{proof}
+Therefore, the edge $w_iw_d$ has to cross some edge of the triangle $w_aw_bw_c$ an odd number of times.
+By symmetry, in the subgraph induced by the $5$-tuple $\{w_a,w_b,w_c,w_d,w_i\}$, every edge adjacent to $w_i$ crosses some other edge an odd number of times.
+This contradicts Observation~\ref{obs_no4odd}. \end{proof}

 \begin{observation} If $e$ and $f$ cross evenly and at least twice in $D$, and there is no $00$-bigon between $e$ and $f$, then there is a $01$-bigon and a $10$-bigon between $e$ and $f$. \end{observation}